Perhaps the single most important and overlooked item of your ski gear are goggles.

 The strap is wide and fully adjustable and ensures a firm, yet comfortable fit for anyone.
 They are compatible with any ski helmet and work best with the Smith Optics helmet.
 The goggles have a soft urethane foam lining the inside to prevent chafing, pinching, or sliding.

 The Smith Optics Scope Goggles are available in many styles and colors.
 Some examples include the “blue sensor mirror”, “neon black light”, and “fire red ignite” lenses.
 Some less exotic lenses include standard black, clear, and rose.

 Regardless of your style preference, you will find one you like.
 I bought the “Blue Sensor Mirror” for my evaluation.

-They work great in cutting glare in sunny conditions but also work fine in overcast and cloudy conditions.The Smith Optics Scope Goggle is my number one pick because it offers exceptional quality and are the best ski goggles under $100.
+They work great in cutting glare in sunny conditions but also work fine in overcast and cloudy conditions.The Smith Optics Scope Goggle is my number one pick because they offer exceptional quality and are the best ski goggles under $100.

 You probably know Oakley from their sunglasses that are worn by most professional athletes and people who want to look good and protect their eyes.
 Oakley was founded by James Jannard in 1975 out of his garage with an initial investment of $300.

 In 1980, Jannard released a pair of goggles called the O-Frame with the ‘Oakley’ logo present on the strap.